SolraBizna/rrv32/README.md

 ## `C`

 Compiles in code relating to the `C` (compressed instructions) extension.
 You can disable `C` support without removing this feature flag, removing it just saves a little compile time in the case where you *know* you will never want the `C` extension.

+(The `C` extension has nothing at all to do with the C programming language.)

 ## `float`